Anankin12/CloudProject2023/Report.md

       - nextcloud-network
 ```

 * redis: This is the Redis container that will be used for caching in Nextcloud.
-It is configured to be part of the nextcloud-network, while the configuration is not specified and it will thus sue the default values for everything.
+It is configured to be part of the nextcloud-network, while the configuration is not specified and it will thus use the default values for everything.

 ```yaml
   redis: